 Career and Technical Education

 Questar III’s Career and Technical Education (CTE) programs provide students in 11th and 12th grades with the academic and technical skills necessary to succeed in future careers and to become lifelong learners.
+Our CTE programs are based out of two schools, Rensselaer Educational Center in Troy generally serving students in Rensselaer County, and Columbia-Greene Educational Center in Hudson, generally serving students in Columbia & Greene Counties.

 In this rapidly evolving technical age, our students need to leave school prepared to be successful in further education and to compete for the jobs of tomorrow.
 This means not only equipping students with the right skills and abilities, but also fostering creative problem solving, critical thinking, communication, and team work skills.
 CTE half-day programs are a great way for students to prepare for the future.